The Great Opportunity

 - In the interest of publishing as many winning entries as possible, all submissions become property of Work Design Magazine.
 See more details here.

 The same submission can be entered in multiple categories.
+The deadline to enter is midnight on Thursday, July 7, 2022.

 - Frank Cottle, Executive Publisher, Allwork.Space